 When to Hire an Accountant

 Basic accounting is not rocket science.
-You can sit down for a few weeks watching YouTube videos and read books, to get the hang of the basics.
+You can watch YouTube videos and read books for a few weeks, to get the hang of the basics.
 In time, the tasks may get more complex.
-Your financial picture may start to fall under one or more of these categories:
+Your financial picture may fall into one or more of these categories:

 - Spending 10 hours per month on bookkeeping